Blessing-28/MTN-CHURN-DATA/README.md

 EDA involved exploring the churn data to answer key questions, such as:

-- What percentage of customers have churned?
+- What are the top 3 factors influencing churn?
 - Which devices have the highest churn?
 - Are lower satisfaction rates linked to higher churn?
 - Why are customers leaving?